dagster-io/dagster/RELEASING.md

 version, i.e., first for version 0.3.0.pre0, and then for version 0.3.0 only when you know that the process is going to succeed without issues.
 This ensures a clean release history.

+You should also run releases from a clean clone of the repository.
+This is to guard against any issues that might be introduced by local build artifacts.

 1. Check that you are on `master`, that there are no local changes or changes on the remote, and that you are at the root of the repository.